Lande21/RolandeU.github.io/README.md

-***Date : December 12th,2024 *** Grad school.....I'm so proud of you !
+***Date : December 13th,2024 *** Grad school.....I'm so proud of you !
 Wake upppppp,Its all about the little choices we make everyday. we are almost there.
 I studied diligently, i will get the best grade!
 How did we do?
 It was easy but with a twist it got the best grade :)
-10 days Ntt IIIII
+10 days Ntt IIII
 # RolandeU.github.io!

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....